marcelotto/parspec/README.md

 ## Status

-This software is feature-complete, since it realizes the features of [gUnit](https://theantlrguy.atlassian.net/wiki/display/ANTLR3/gUnit+-+Grammar+Unit+Testing) (with some additions) completely and can successfully be used as a full [gUnit](https://theantlrguy.atlassian.net/wiki/display/ANTLR3/gUnit+-+Grammar+Unit+Testing)-like replacement of handmade [RSpec](http://rspec.info/) specs, while still using the excellent RSpec testing platform, allowing to integrate the generated specs with handmade RSpec specs.
+This software is feature-complete, since it realizes the features of [gUnit](https://theantlrguy.atlassian.net/wiki/display/ANTLR3/gUnit+-+Grammar+Unit+Testing) (with some additions) completely and can successfully be used as a full [gUnit](https://theantlrguy.atlassian.net/wiki/display/ANTLR3/gUnit+-+Grammar+Unit+Testing)-like replacement of handmade [RSpec](http://rspec.info/) specs.
+I won't implement any new features.
+Feel free to fork and take over maintainership.

-Although some nice language additions are thinkable, I won't implement them in the near future, until I need them.